rollup/plugins/packages/rollup-plugin-babel/README.md

 ### External dependencies

-Ideally, you should only be transforming your own source code, rather than running all of your external dependencies through Babel – hence the `exclude: 'node_modules/**'` in the example above.
+Ideally, you should only be transforming your source code, rather than running all of your external dependencies through Babel – hence the `exclude: 'node_modules/**'` in the example above.
 If you have a dependency that exposes untranspiled ES6 source code that doesn't run in your target environment, then you may need to break this rule, but it often causes problems with unusual `.babelrc` files or mismatched versions of Babel.

 We encourage library authors not to distribute code that uses untranspiled ES6 features (other than modules) for this reason.
 Consumers of your library should *not* have to transpile your ES6 code, any more than they should have to transpile your CoffeeScript, ClojureScript or TypeScript.